Sex hormones and cancer

 Men may also have

 Hormone symptoms can be difficult to cope with.
 Finding out about ways you can manage them can make it easier to cope.
-There is detailed information about individual symptoms and possible treatments in the coping with hormone symptoms section.

-Cancer treatments that can cause sex hormone symptoms include
+Cancer treatments that can cause sex hormone symptoms include the following.

 Because the ovaries make sex hormones, surgery to remove them lowers your sex hormone levels.

 Some breast cancers are hormone sensitive and need oestrogen to grow.
 So stopping oestrogen production can slow down or stop cancer cell growth.
 Women who are premenopausal may take medicines to switch off their ovaries.
-But some women may opt to have their ovaries removed.
+But some women may choose to have their ovaries removed.
 Either way, you will have a sudden menopause and will have symptoms.

 Because the testicles make testosterone, surgery to remove them is bound to lower your sex hormone levels.
 This is a treatment for testicular cancer and sometimes prostate cancer.
 The operation is called an orchidectomy (pronounced or-kid-ek-toe-mee).